MillironX/sc2-sequencing/limsdatapull/README.md

     2. All other default options will work
 2. Press `Win+R`, type `%USERPROFILE%` and press Enter
 3. Create a new folder called `limsdatapull`
-4. Copy all of the decrypted files from this folder to `limsdatapull`
+4. Copy all of the decrypted files to `limsdatapull`
-5. Open Anaconda console (either one) from the Start Menu
+5. Open Anaconda console (not PowerShell) from the Start Menu
-6.
+6. Run `conda create -n limsdatapull -f %USERPROFILE%\limsdatapull\limsdatapull.yaml`
+7. Answer `y` to all the prompts
+8. Close the console
+9. (Optional) Copy `refresh-lims-data.bat` to the Desktop
+10. (Optional) Set up a scheduled task to run `refresh-lims-data.bat` regularly

+When `refresh-lims-data.bat` is run, a new file called `SeqenceDatabase.xlsx` will be added to `limsdatapull`.
+This file can be referenced by other spreadsheets for efficient and timely lookup data from StarLIMS.